-Offers and deposits - Receiving and accepting an offer.
+Offers and deposits - Receiving and accepting an offer:

 With Winkworth, when a prospective tenant expresses interest in your property, we'll let you know what their offer is and whether they have any special conditions.
 Then we'll confirm it in writing.
 If you accept, we'll finalise paperwork and negotiations with the tenant for you.

-Next, your Winkworth agent will take a 'Holding Deposit' of one week's rent from the tenant which shows their commitment to the property.
+Next, your Winkworth agent will take a Holding Deposit of one week's rent from the tenant which shows their commitment to the property.
 The Property will also be taken off the market for 15 days, in line with the Tenant Fee Act 2019.
 We'll do all the necessary checks on the tenant and gather all their references, if you instruct us to do so.
-Provided this information is all in order, we'll invite you and the tenant to check through the agreement and sign it.
+Provided this information is all in order, we'll invite you and the tenant to check through the tenancy agreement and sign it.

 At this stage, we'll take the tenant's security deposit.
 The deposit will be held throughout the tenancy and returned at the end, less any agreed deductions.
-The deposit amount is five weeks rent for anything under £50,000 and six week for anything above.
+The deposit amount is five weeks rent for a property with a rental value under £50,000 a year and six weeks for anything above.
 They'll also have to pay at least one month's rent in advance.
 The rent and the security deposit needs to be received and cleared before the tenant moves in.

-4: Tenancy deposit protection
+4: Tenancy deposit protection...